softwaremill/supler/docs/frontend/serializing.rst

 Frontend: Serializing the form
 ==============================

-To read the value of a form as a JSON object, simply use the ``SuplerForm.getValue()`` method.
+To read the value of a form as a JSON object, simply use the ``Supler.Form.getValue()`` method.
 The resulting JSON can be sent to the server for processing.

 The resulting JSON is what you might expect, mirroring the form's structure through objects, JSON arrays, nested